PeterHavwood/Pangu-Working-Environment/README.md

 ## Code Explaination
 #### Other
-As there are many variables have 'time' in their names with different meaning, we use different spelling ways to distinguish them:
+As there are many variables have 'time' in their names with different meanings, we use different spelling ways to distinguish them:
 * TIME: the time of the data in reality, like 'input_TIME = 2019.09.01 00:00'
 * Time: the time to record how long the program/function has run, like 'program_run_Time = 5min'
 * time: the number of times that models should/have run, like 'work_times = 4'